What is the Federal Reserve doing to help the economy during the pandemic?

 Individuals and families who do not file taxes are eligible to receive an Economic Impact Payment (EIP) through the CARES Act.
-If you are a non-filer and haven't received a payment this year, you have until October 15, 2020 to file a return through the IRS non-filer portal.
+If you are a non-filer and haven't received a payment this year, you have until 3pm EST on November 21, 2020 to file a return through the IRS non-filer portal.
 If the deadline is missed, you may still file your 2020 tax information to receive a payment in 2021.
 Please watch this video from the Consumer Financial Protection Bureau for a guide to submit your information and receive a payment.

 Where can I open an account online to receive my economic impact payment?
 Is it possible that I'll get my payment on a prepaid debit card?